Canon EOS R1 Review

 A modest resolution enables other features that are sometimes more important, including this camera's high frame rate, extremely fast imaging sensor readout speed and low pixel level noise.

-The following ISO noise sample images were captured with the R1 using late preproduction firmware.
+The following ISO noise sample images were captured with the R1 using late preproduction firmware at a Canon media event.
 The smoothly colored ColorChecker patches rendered out of focus combined with no noise reduction processing (a key point) makes noise especially noticeable compared to detailed scenes that better hide noise levels.
 Noise reduction processing can significantly improve upon the noise level seen in these images, but noise reduction can be applied to images from every camera, reducing its differentiation.
 The Canon RAW-captured noise test images below were processed in Canon Digital Photo Professional (DPP) with the Standard Picture Style and Sharpness = "1" (0-10 scale).

 Canon EOS R1 Noise Example